meuleman/epilogos-web/README.md

 The core assets include files for epilogos and chromatin state matrix tracks rendered in the browser, for sets such as Roadmap, Boix et al., Gorkin et al., and IHEC.

 The `scripts/higlass_manage_ingest_core.py` Python script contains an `allowed_datasets` object that can be used to pull a local copy of a subset of the core epilogos asset set.
-Or the entirety of sets can be pulled.

-For testing purposes, the `allowed_datasets` object is currently defined with a small subset of Roadmap tracks.
+Or the entirety of sets can be pulled: For testing purposes, the `allowed_datasets` object is currently defined with a small subset of Roadmap tracks.
 To pull in the entirety of core datasets (if you have sufficient disk space), comment out `allowed_datasets` in this script and rerun the `npm run higlass-manage-ingest-core` target.

+The `scripts/higlass_manage_ingest_core.py` script will calculate the disk space required and ask you to confirm downloading and ingesting assets, or the script will quit if insufficient disk space is available.

 #### Ongoing